Snowflake Extension for Visual Studio Code

 Only connection configuration values are used.
 Other SnowSQL configuration values are ignored.

-4. Enter a path to a valid SnowSQL configuration file.
+5. Enter a path to a valid SnowSQL configuration file.

-Working with SQL files
+Work with SQL files

 You can use the Snowflake Extension for Visual Studio Code to create and load SQL files.
-SQL files are simple text files that contain one or more SQL statements.
+SQL files are text files that contain one or more SQL statements.

-Opening SQL files
+Open or create SQL files

 2. Add one or more Snowflake SQL statements to the file.

-Executing commands or queries
+Execute commands or queries

-If you select multiple commands, the commands execute in order from top to bottom.
+• To execute multiple commands, select the statements you want to run and then select Execute.
+The commands execute in order from top to bottom.

-1. Expand Query History.
+1. In VS Code, expand Query History.

 2. Select a statement.

-Working with query results
+Work with query results

 You can sort, reorder, hide, freeze, or save query results to disk.